ThoughtWorks-SEA/developer-training/docs/frontend/react-router.md

 We have learnt to set up Routes to do the conditional rendering.

-### Do not use anchor tag or windows object to navigate.
+### Anchor tags

-Using anchor tag or `window.location.href` causes the browser to reload the whole React app breaking the Single Page Application experience.
+Using anchor tags or `window.location.href` will cause the browser to reload the entire React app, breaking the Single Page Application experience.

-Let's try it out
+Let's try it out:

 ```javascript
 <BrowserRouter>